yizhen20133868/Awesome-SLU-Survey/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

-This repo contains a list of papers, codes, datasets, leaderboards in SLU field.
+This repository contains a list of papers, codes, datasets, leaderboards in SLU field.
 If you found any error, please don't hesitate to open an issue or pull request.

 If you find this repository helpful for your work,  please kindly cite the following paper.
-The bibtex are listed below:
+The Bibtex are listed below:
 <pre>
 @misc{qin2021survey,
       title={A Survey on Spoken Language Understanding: Recent Advances and New Frontiers},